Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Repeated or serious drink/drug driving: Heavier penalties

 Only after you’ve been through that lengthy programme will you be able to apply for a standard driver’s licence that’s subject to the normal alcohol and drug restrictions.

-Repeat drink/drug offending that’s more serious still – that is, if there are three offences in five years, or two offences in five years plus aggravating factors – will mean an indefinite disqualification plus a period of drug or alcohol assessment.
+Repeat drink/drug offending that’s more serious – that is, if there are three offences in five years, or two offences in five years plus aggravating factors – will mean an indefinite disqualification plus a period of drug or alcohol assessment.

 Note: For serious or repeat drink/drug driving your car can also be taken off you temporarily (see: “Losing your vehicle: Impounding and confiscation”).